AY2526S1-CS2103T-F12-2/tp/docs/DeveloperGuide.md

   - Use case ends.

 - 2c.
 Month is invalid (not between 1 and 12).
   - 2c1.
-System displays "Invalid month.
-Month must be between 1 and 12."
+System displays "Month must be between 1 and 12."
   - Use case ends.

 - 2d.
 Student is already marked as paid for that month.